wireseo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a personal todo task.
+1. User requests to add a personal Todo task.
-2. Jarvis adds a personal todo task with description.
+2. Jarvis adds a personal Todo task with description.

     Use case ends.